import necessary libraries

 # add the holes

-square.add_hole(disk_R) # right disk hole will have the mapping applied
+square.add_hole(disk_R) # right hole with mapping

 # plot